-Though the proposed future land use designation does not provide for transit-oriented development or new towns as defined in s.
-163.3164, there is no need to remediate an existing or planned development pattern in the vicinity that constitutes sprawl.
-The proposed change will bring forth infill development, providing commercial services and uses that are appropriate for sites within the USD.
+The proposed future land use designation does not provide for transit-oriented development or new towns as defined in s.
+163.3164.
+The proposed change may permit infill development, providing commercial services and uses that are appropriate for sites within the Primary Urban Service District.
 The proposed future land use designation will allow intensities of use and urban form that are consistent with the existing and planned development pattern in the vicinity.
-However, it does not constitute sprawl because it is located well within the USD and is consistent with the adopted Future Land Use Map.
 Discourages the proliferation of urban sprawl.

-All eight criteria listed above have been met to determine the application discourages urban sprawl.
+All 8 criteria listed above have been met to determine the application discourages urban sprawl.